ivan-alles/localizer/README.md

 ## Creating a new dataset

-You can use [Anno](https://github.com/urobots-io/anno/) to label images manually.
+You can use [Anno](https://github.com/urobots-io/anno/) to label object detection data manually.
 To do this:

 1. Download and install [Anno](https://github.com/urobots-io/anno/).
 2. Copy `localizer\dataset_template.anno` into the directory with your images and rename it (e.g. `mydataset.anno`).